sschavan11/Data_Lab01/README.md

 ## Important Dataset Note

-The output files included in this repository were generated using the full Reddit text dataset (`reddit_text.txt`).
+The output files in this repository were generated using the full Reddit text dataset (`reddit_text.txt`).

-Full dataset (170 MB extracted Reddit text): [Google Drive Link](https://drive.google.com/drive/folders/1AF6PVfsACeUZqalvd9n3aGbmzoNhwGZ3?usp=sharing)
+The full extracted file is available through the Google Drive link above.

-The code is configured to use the sample file so that the repository remains lightweight and reproducible.
+The code is set to use the sample file so the repository remains lightweight and easy to run.

 This means:

-- outputs represent processing performed on the full dataset
+* the outputs come from the full dataset
-- sample file is included only so the code can run directly from GitHub
+* the sample file is included for reference and execution

 ---

 ## Extra Work Done Beyond Class Example

-Compared to the class example, this lab additionally includes:
+Compared to the class example, this lab includes:

-* use of Reddit social media data instead of book text
+* Reddit data instead of book text
 * CSV preprocessing before text analysis
 * bigram generation in addition to word count
 * stopword filtering
-* handling of large external dataset through Google Drive
+* handling of large external data through Google Drive

 ---